openstack/security-doc/security-guide/source/compliance/certification-and-compliance-statements.rst

 Service Organization Controls (SOC) criteria are defined by the `American Institute of Certified Public
 Accountants <http://www.aicpa.org/>`__ (AICPA).
-SOC controls assess relevant financial statements and assertions of a service provider, such as compliance with the Sarbanes-Oxley Act.
+SOC controls assess relevant financial statements and assertions of a :term:`service provider`, such as compliance with the Sarbanes-Oxley Act.
 SOC 1 is a replacement for Statement on Auditing Standards No. 70 (SAS 70) Type II report.
 These controls commonly include physical data centers in scope.